RautRushikesh/Data-preprocessing/readme.md

 3. Detect and Handle Outliers in Numeric Features:

-a.
+i.
 Outliers in numeric features are detected using the Interquartile Range (IQR) method.
-b.
+\nii.
 Outliers are replaced with the mean of the respective columns.

 4. Normalize Numeric Features: